Special Links for Online Registrations

 TouchPoint has several different links that can be inserted into an email or text

 the person will be enrolled and/or added to a sub-group, or

 flagged as attending or not attending a meeting.

-Also, when creating the links in the email,
+Also when creating the links in the email,

 depending on the type of link you are using.
 The ID# is found in the URL of the

 - Vote Link

-- A vote link can be placed in an
+A Vote Link can be placed in an

 email or newsletter to provide a one-click way

 for a person in your database to register for an event,

 or to provide extra information if they are already enrolled.